 The PPG are thrilled to announce that the Friends and Family Test team at the surgery (which is comprised of practice staff and members of the PPG) have won a NHS England National Award for the Friends and Family Test Survey Process.

-From Left to Right - Michelle Coleman (General Manager), Sarah Smith (Team Administrator), Debbie Hyatt (Team Leader), Sue Walters (Patient Participation Group Chairman), Mike Nolan (PPG committee member), Alan Fox (PPG committee member) & Corinne Euden (Management Support, not pictured).
+From Left to Right - Michelle Coleman (Practice Manager), Sarah Smith (Team Administrator), Debbie Hyatt (Team Leader), Sue Walters (Patient Participation Group Chairman), Mike Nolan (PPG committee member), Alan Fox (PPG committee member) & Corinne Euden (Management Support, not pictured).

 For more information about the award and to watch the video about why we won the award please click here